fn-b/TTracker/README.md

 ## Key Management
 The app is dependent on the MBTA v3 API.
 You can set your api key in the `Key Management` page.
 You will need to go here https://api-v3.mbta.com/register to obtain a key (you need an email adress sorry!)
 The MBTA website says you can only make 40 requests without a key.
-During development I have made many more than this and did not run into any problems so maybe you don't need one ;).
+During development I have made many more than this and did not run into any problems so it's possible you don't need one! ;).